FAQs About the Convention

 Nova Scotia’s Smoke-free Places Act states that smoking and vaping is illegal indoors.
 The Halifax Convention Centre is a smoke-free environment.
 Check the live map offered by the city for the latest updates.

 HRM’s smoking ban bylaw started Oct.
 15, 2018: The city has a full ban on smoking (including tobacco and cannabis) and vaping.
 However, approved smoking areas exist near the convention centre: 1) On Argyle St., near Prince St. intersection (near The Carlton), 2) on Argyle St. near the Sackville St. intersection (by World Tea House), and 3) On Argyle St., near Grand Parade Square.

 Am I allowed to bring my own bags?

 Of course!
 You may be asked to show the contents of your bag upon first entry through registration by security.

-Am I allowed to bring my own water?
+Am I allowed to bring my own water or water bottle?

 Of course!
 Event security prefers sealed drinks prior to entry during bag checks.
 Water bottle refill stations are available on most floors of the facility near the washrooms.